patrickbucher/docs/R/R.md

 Rows can be selected using logical expressions:

     a[a$mammal == TRUE, 1] # selects the first mammal of the data frame

+To select multiple columns, a vector of names can be used:

+    a[1:2,c("species", "mammal")] # columns species and mammal of row 1 and 2

 # Special Values